chainbound/fiber-docs/docs/use-cases.md

 * Real-time **anomaly detection** in smart contracts deployments and transactions

 ## 3. Validators
+### 3.1 FiberBoost
+FiberBoost is a service that allows proposers (and relays) to broadcast blocks through Fiber Network, resulting in fast, global block propagation.
+Blocks are broadcast internally over our high-speed links, as well as to all the consensus P2P peers Fiber is connected to.
+In practice, **FiberBoost will reduce the probability of missed slots due to [proposer boost & honest reorgs](https://www.paradigm.xyz/2023/04/mev-boost-ethereum-consensus#proposer-boost--honest-reorgs)**.

+FiberBoost can boost blocks through the following 3 interfaces:
+- API
+- Modified MEV-Boost
+- Direct P2P peering

+Click [here](./usage/fiber-boost) to get started.

-### 3.1 FiberGuard
+### 3.2 FiberGuard
 Validators can optimize their performance and minimize their p2p latency with the implementation of FiberGuard, an advanced technology designed to enhance their operations.

 FiberGuard provides validators with a reliable and low-latency `NewBeaconBlocks` stream, which is crucial for promptly receiving new blocks.
 This capability enables validators to **efficiently generate attestations** and **produce new blocks**, improving their overall performance.

 By adopting FiberGuard, validators can achieve the following benefits:

 1. **Reduced Streaming Latency:** With FiberGuard, validators can experience significantly reduced streaming latency of `BeaconBlock`.
 This improvement can lead to up to **1-second reduction in latency** when compared to a single node setup and a remarkable **50-200 milliseconds** reduction compared to other existing services.

 2. **Enhanced Reliability and Uptime:** Leveraging the distributed nature of the Fiber network, validators can **increase the reliability and uptime of their operations**.
 This means that validators are less prone to downtime or interruptions, resulting in a more dependable validation process.

 3. **Lower Operating Costs:** One of the key advantages of utilizing FiberGuard is the cost reduction it offers to running a validator.
 By mitigating the **risks of reorgs, missed attestations, or inactivity penalties**, validators can avoid potential financial losses and optimize their profitability.

 :::note